• WORK

 photographer: j. solano

 Located in a gentle slope of Lurin valley, the house acts as a frame and a shade for living in a mild desert climate, where the ambiguity between exterior and interior spaces is pushed to its limits.
-A concrete frame connect three living spaces that emerge from the slope and project to the landscape.
-Each living space has its own open space, and can hold different simultaneous activities within the house.
+A concrete frame connects three living spaces that emerge from the slope and project to the landscape.
+Each living space has its own open space and can hold different simultaneous activities within the house.

 R3 HOUSES